oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple/sd_jwt_payload.json}}

-The following Disclosures are created by the Issuer:
+The respective Disclosures are created by the Issuer:

 {{examples/simple/disclosures.md}}

-The payload is then signed by the Issuer to create the following JWT:
+The payload is then signed by the Issuer to create the following Issuer-signed JWT:

 <{{examples/simple/sd_jwt_jws_part.txt}}

-The following is the issued SD-JWT:
+Adding the Disclosures produces the SD-JWT:

 <{{examples/simple/sd_jwt_issuance.txt}}